By Wendy C. Brooks, DVM, DipABVP

 What is the Risk to an Unborn Child?

-If you get infected during pregnancy, antibiotics can be used to stop the infection.
-Testing is generally part of a pre-natal evaluation.
+If a woman gets infected during pregnancy, antibiotics can be used to stop the infection.
+Testing is generally part of a pre and peri-natal evaluations.

 How do People get this Disease?